Viacheslav1510/CI_PP2_GGMQ/README.md

 ### User Stories
 #### First-time User
-1. As a first time user I want to understant what this site about
+1. As a first time user I want to understand what this site about
 2. As a first time user I want to play interactive game
 3. I want program to memorize my high score
 4. I want play game as many times as i want